NixEngh/pickup_and_delivery/README.md

 # This is my solution for the inf273 Pickup and Delivery Problem
 ## Structure
-Currently all in one package
+Currently all in one package.
+See types.go for most datatypes.
+Most of the logic is contained in operators.go and find_feasible.go.
 ### Data directory
-This contains all the
+This contains all the case files.

 ### results directory
 This directory contains the data for every run named by the time it was run.